FreezingMoon/AncientBeast/development/readme.md

 ---

 ### Getting Involved
-After you've playtested the development version of the game, there are 2 main ways you can contribute to it.
+After you've playtested the development version of the game, there are 2 main ways you can contribute to the project.
 For a more comprehensive guide on how to help out the project, you can check out the [Make Your Contribution](https://AncientBeast.com/contribute) guide.

 #### Report Issues